elee2045sp24/lab5-group-assignment-nevan-ian-g/README.md

 A video demonstrating how the project works: https://youtu.be/1fqzbXvBmoc This video is a more direct view of the screen demonstrating the power-ups: https://youtu.be/lCKlo412CAM
-Note: In the video, it may seem that my M5 is connected to Ian's laptop.
+Note: In the first video, it may seem that my M5 is connected to Ian's laptop.
 It is simply charging, it's not communicating through serial.
 Like Ian's M5, mine is communicating with the game using the wireless MQTT protocol.